Vyral/base-template/_posts/2018-06-15-4-ways-you-can-beat-other-buyers-for-the-home-you-want.md

 {% include youtube.html %}

-<center>If you’re a buyer and you’re worried about the level of competition in our market, here are four tips that will help you close on a home you want.</center>
+<center><em>If you&rsquo;re a buyer and you&rsquo;re worried about the level of competition in our market, here are four tips that will help you close on a home you want.</em></center>

+&nbsp;

 If you’re a buyer in our market, there are four things you can do to beat the competition and win the home you want.